Market Square: Knoxville, Tennessee

 Before two prominent Knoxvillians donated the land that would become Market Square in 1854, farmers sold their goods in disparate areas across the city.
 Market Square provided a new, central location for the selling of goods.
 This consolidation of commercial activity provided benefits that helped propel Knoxville's post-Civil War population boom.

 In 1907, a citywide ordinance banning alcohol was passed, and Market Square's popular saloons were forced to close.
 As streetcars began to provide transportation to suburbs, residents and businesses moved out of downtown.
-In the 1960s, a devastating fire destroyed the original Market House.
+In 1960, the long-standing centerpiece of the square, the 1897 Market House, was demolished.
 As flight from urban areas increased in the 1960s and 1970s, Market Square faced the threat of becoming obsolete as shoppers began to favor large-scale, modern shopping areas and malls.
-Nearly all of the remaining retail spaces and residences on the square fell empty.

 In response, downtown property and business owners banded together and successfully lobbied for the square's nomination to the National Register of Historic Places in 1984.
 In 1993, the newly formed Central Business Improvement District continued the drumbeat of revitalization by pushing for projects that would create a bustling community space and draw investment from, and increase connections to, the neighboring financial district.
 In 2001, the Knoxville City Council implemented the Knoxville-Knox County Metropolitan Planning Commission's proposal for a historic zoning overlay in Market Square to protect the architectural character of its buildings.